The short version

 Tax on winnings

 Gambling winnings in South Africa are not subject to personal income tax for the casual punter.
-Professional gamblers, those whose primary income is gambling, may be assessed as trading income by SARS.
+Professional gamblers, meaning people whose primary income is gambling, may be assessed by SARS as trading income.
 The threshold is set by case law, not statute, and is fact-specific.
 If gambling is supplementary entertainment, your winnings are not taxed.
-If it is your job, talk to a tax adviser.
+If it is your job, talk to a tax adviser, not a forum post.

 Age

 You must be 18 or older.
 Every SA-licensed operator runs FICA verification before allowing real-money play.
 FICA requires a valid South African ID or passport and proof of address.
-There is no shortcut around it.
+There is no shortcut around it, and the operators that claim there is are exactly the ones you should not be giving your ID to.

 The bottom line

-Play at one of the five operators on this site.
-They are all SA-licensed under the bookmaker frame, all running slots as fixed-odds contingencies, all subject to a provincial regulator.
+Play at one of the fifteen operators on this site.
+They are all SA-licensed under the bookmaker frame, all running slots as fixed-odds contingencies, all subject to a provincial regulator, and all working through the 30 June 2026 RGS deadline.
 Anything else, anything you see advertised on offshore sites, anything that does not show a SA provincial licence in the footer, is not legal and not worth the risk.